jan610/Polygon-Triangulation/README.md

 A Triangulation Algorithms made in AppGameKit

-These Librarys and Tool are able to create Contourlist, Polylinelist and Trianlges from one Image as input.
+This Tool and Library can be used to create Contourlists, Polylinelists and Trianlges from one Image as input.

 ## Screenshots